 This is the flagship Class B in the product lineup of this quality Canadian-based RV maker, boasting a large bathroom, six cubic foot refrigerator, full-size wardrobe, and extended galley area.

-It's a sleek and comfortable and designed so the bank of passenger side windows clear and unobstructed.
-The combination of the fully opening side door, roll up screen package and generous 6-foot Corian countertop allow for a preparation and serving area that lets you enjoy the outdoors wherever you are camped.
+It's sleek and comfortable and designed so the bank of passenger side windows are clear and unobstructed.
+The combination of the fully opening side door, roll-up screen package, and generous 6-foot Corian countertop allow for a preparation and serving area that lets you enjoy the outdoors wherever you are camped.

 Like many Class B's, the bed on the Plateau is a sofa that extends into a near king-sized bed with the push of a switch.
 They are known for their exceptional comfort which is achieved with a base layer of medium density foam topped with three inches of memory foam.

 All seating is made of soft, stain-resistant, and plush Ultraleather, including the swiveling Captain Chairs up front.
-There is also a full-sized wardrobe, a private wet bath,
+There is also a full-sized wardrobe and a private wet bath.

 The Plateau is built on the Mercedes-Benz Sprinter 3500 Van Chassis, is 22'9″ long with a 9'8′ exterior height.
 The inside height is 7′ 1″ and it comes with four seatbelts.

 Here are a few more of the many standard features: